jstayton/jquery-marcopolo/README.markdown

     speed.
 Patterns and best practices for plugin development have become much more formulated.
-Unfortunately, most autocomplete plugins are stuck in the past, and fail to provide the superior user and developer experience that modern plugins (such as this one) foster.
+Unfortunately, most autocomplete plugins are stuck in the past, and fail to provide the superior user and developer experience that modern plugins (such as this) foster.

 *   **Thoughtful**